MoritzNeuberger/pyprodag/README.md

 To run the tool as a daemon process, consider using `nohup` or `screen`.

 Under the `cwd` given in the settings, the tool will create new sub-folders in which the aggregated data is stored.

+For illustration, the `tol_colors.py` colour scheme definitions were used (see https://personal.sron.nl/~pault/).